-If you’re trying to be a little calorie-conscious, you may have made the swap to turkey bacon over the traditional pork type.
+If you’re trying to be a little calorie-conscious, you may have made the swap to turkey bacon over regular pork bacon.
 But, you still definitely want it to be crispy and delicious!
-So let’s talk about how to cook turkey bacon in the air fryer for an easy preparation method.
+That’s why I make air fryer turkey bacon, since it’s quick, easy, and perfect for busy mornings!

-Your air fryer is perfect for getting that turkey bacon nice and crispy for the perfect crunch.
-It makes an excellent addition to your breakfast plate.
+Your air fryer is perfect for making crispy turkey bacon with the best crunch.
+It makes an excellent addition to your breakfast plate, alongside eggs, toast, pancakes, or your other breakfast favorites!

-However, it also serves up nicely in a turkey bacon BLT air fryer sandwich (which I’ll include a recipe for below)!
-Pair your sandwich with some air fryer frozen onion rings for a quick and easy side.
+However, I also make it for lunch as a turkey bacon BLT air fryer sandwich (which I’ll include a recipe for below), or crumbled on top of salads!
+Pair your sandwich with some Air Fryer Frozen Onion Rings for a quick and easy side.

 What You’ll Need